 Try this for RLS: Some simple poses that stretch the front, back, inner and outer thighs may help.
 Try a Wide Legged Forward Bend, Cow Face Pose, Reclined Butterfly and Child’s Pose.
 Instructions for all of these poses are available in The Pregnancy Yoga Handbook, written by Mother Nurture Yoga Founder and Senior Yoga Teacher Caroline Bagga.
 It can be downloaded for free here.

-Heart burn and indigestion strikes up to 50% of women, most often during the first trimester and again in the late third trimester.
-It’s due to hormonal changes relaxing the oesophagus, which usually keeps stomach acid from leaving the stomach.
+Heartburn and indigestion strikes up to 50% of women, most often during the first trimester and again in the late third trimester.
+It’s due to hormonal changes relaxing the esophagus, which usually keeps stomach acid from leaving the stomach.
 Later on, as baby grows and takes up more room, additional pressure is also placed on the stomach.

 Be sensible about your diet.
 Avoid anything too greasy, acidic or spicy and eat smaller meals.
 Particularly avoid eating straight before you go to bed.

 Try this: Reclined Butterfly pose can give relief.
 Lie down, your back elevated on a bolster with legs in butterfly pose, soles of the feet touching and knees dropping down to the sides, supported by blocks or cushions.
 You can also try chest opening poses such as Camel or Warrior 1 which creates space in the front of the body.

 Did any of these solutions work for you?